 After encryption is Enabled, StaffCounter uses the tokenized strings that are looking as “w6Wd4SSxgK9EqmHuR4EAWw==” or “UssM8UxGazi4kDxn5JDO4g==” to calculate the same total time or assign the productivity category.
 This is possible because a single encryption key is used to encrypt all data uploaded by computers from a certain account/organization to StaffCounter Server.
 So the specific application name, title, or URL address maintains the same tokenized text form within the data of a single account.
 This allows processing encrypted data in the same way, but with the highest anonymization and privacy level.

 Encrypted email reports

 All reports generated to account email will contain encrypted data.
 This allows the protection of confidentiality even after the data retention period in your organization.
-We are working to publish Web Browser plugin that will allow decrypting StaffCounter reports in any web-based email such as gmail or outlook.
+We are working to publish a Web Browser plugin that will allow decrypting StaffCounter reports in any web-based email such as Gmail or outlook.

 StaffCounter allows downloading all data for a specific computer or department.
 This data includes a raw productivity log of user actions in chronological order and screenshots.
 With encryption enabled, this backup will be encrypted.
-In order to view the data you need to install SafeJKA Browser plugin.
+In order to view the data, you need to install the SafeJKA Browser plugin.

-The E2EE functionality is open source and placed within jsec.js file available online on data.staffcounte.net.
-Encryption is based on Web Crypto API available in the majority of web browsers and executed only in Web Browser memory.
-StaffCounter service helps to store and exchange Public Keys and opaque encrypted data between User account owner and computer with StaffCounter Agent application.
+The E2EE functionality is open source and placed within the jsec.js file available online on data.staffcounte.net.
+Encryption is based on Web Crypto API available in the majority of web browsers and executed only in the Web Browser memory.
+StaffCounter service helps to store and exchange Public Keys and opaque encrypted data between the User account owner and computer with the StaffCounter Agent application.